haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker_12.0.md

 For major version upgrade, like from 11.0 to 12.0, see instructions below.

-Please check the **upgrade notes** for any special configuration or changes before/while upgrading.
+Please check the **upgrade notes** for an overview about changes in this major version before upgrading.

 ----